Floydlang/floyd/docs/README.md

 From their end, hardware designers have spent decades and enormous amount of on-chip transistors to try to work around the software industry's lack of progress.
 The hardware today tries to figure out the intent and structure of your code *from the machine code while executing it* to boost performance.
 This is information the software already has!

-Floyd wants to improve the world and make it simpler to make big programs and make them them efficient.
+Floyd wants to improve the world and make it simpler to make big programs and make them efficient.
 This requires some changed habits.

 # WHAT FLOYD WANTS TO DO